Behind the Wheel

 • Drink something caffeinated

-Since caffeine is a stimulant (and a legal one at that), it can help get you through drowsy periods.
+Since caffeine is a stimulant (and a legal one at that), it can help get you through drowsy periods behind the wheel.
 Many people drink a cup of coffee or another caffeinated beverage to help get them through the day at work.
 The same can be done for long drives.
 Just one cup of coffee can drastically reduce sleep deprivation and can also lower the risk of crashing.

 When Should You Stop Driving?